VikasVMani/pli/pli.md

     END;
     CLOSE FILE(inputFile);

-instruction:  Declare a structure with varying length arrays
+instruction:  Declare a structure with varying length arrays in PL/1.

 input: